International Student Admission

 For incoming international students, Bethel will issue the I-20 form and pay the SEVIS fee from the student’s funds.
 The I-20 and receipt of payment will be mailed to the student.
 Once those documents have been received, the F-1 student visa application process can begin.
 Detailed visa application procedures can be found online at travel.state.gov.
 Students must complete an online visa application (DS-160) and make an appointment with the US Embassy or Consulate.
 Students are required to take several pieces of documentation to this interview (valid passport, visa application fee in cash, confirmation sheet of application form DS-160, self-addressed SMART envelope for return of passport, photograph, I-20, fee receipt, and proof of funds).
 Once the visa has been received, a student can enter the United States no sooner than 30 days prior to the start date listed in the I-20.

 Students must submit official transcripts from all postsecondary institutions attended.
 International students transferring course work from institutions outside the United States must have their transcript evaluated by World Education Services (WES) or by a Bethel approved accredited agency.
 A comprehensive course-by-course evaluation is required.
-Upon receipt of the WES evaluation, the Bethel registrar will determine the transfer of credit to Bethel College.
+Upon receipt of the WES evaluation, the Bethel registrar will determine the transfer of credit to Bethel University.
 Visit the WES website for more information.

 The costs listed reflect the average total for most students before financial aid is applied.
 Actual direct costs may vary based on meal plan selection and housing assignment.
 Half-time and three-quarter time enrollment will change budget figures.
 An individualized description of your cost of attendance is available upon request from the Financial Aid Office.